bbhorne/love-online/index.md

 ## <3 love online </3 : navigating connection, relationships and love in the digital age

-<3 love online </3 is a zine examining how our relationship with the internet has affected our break-ups, hook-ups, meet-ups, and everything between. it is a multimedia concoction. we're hiring Montreal artists and writers belonging to marginalized groups to contribute pieces; contributors will be paid between $50-100 CAD.
+**<3 love online </3** is a zine examining how our relationship with the internet has affected our break-ups, hook-ups, meet-ups, and everything between. it is a multimedia concoction. we're hiring Montreal artists and writers belonging to marginalized groups to contribute pieces; contributors will be paid between $50-100 CAD.

-<3 </3 will be made available digitally (for free!!) and physically (PWYC).  we're publishing at the end of March 2019.
+<3 </3 will be made available digitally (for *free!!*) and physically (PWYC).  we're publishing at the end of March 2019.

 #### who are we?

 our machines run on non-binary code. we write our scripts with the hope that they'll be rewritten, broken, torn and burned. we are...

-Yuan (pronouns (if you want) | short desc)
+*Yuan* (pronouns (if you want) | twitter handle if you want | short desc)

-Gabriela (pronouns (if you want) | short desc)
+*Gabriela* (pronouns (if you want) | twitter handle if you want | short desc)

-Maggie (she/they | @meochaidha | doing tech activism and digital security training and sometimes art)
+*Maggie* (she/they | @meochaidha | doing tech activism and digital security training and sometimes art)

-questions? contact us at love-online (at) riseup (dot) net.
+questions? contact us at **love-online (at) riseup (dot) net**.

 #### who are you?

 you live in Montreal. you're a writer, a thinker, and activist, an artist, a creator, or something else entirely. you're part of a marginalized group. you may be BIPOC. you may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, agender, poly...  you may be 86 years old, or 14. most importantly, you definitely hold intersectional feminist and anti-oppressive views.

-(artists younger than 14 may submit to the zine, but must also submit an accompanying consent form, signed by both the artist and a guardian. if you need the consent form, please email us at love-online (at) riseup (dot) net.)
+(artists younger than 14 may submit to the zine, but must also submit an accompanying consent form, signed by both the artist and a guardian. if you need the consent form, please email us at **love-online (at) riseup (dot) net**.)

 #### application process

 first, you email us your application (found at the bottom of this page), including a rough draft of your project. (due by 23:59 EST on January 25th, 2019) (you don't need to have a finished product to show us at this time).
-You should include both your application and first draft in the same email, which you can send to love-online (at) riseup (dot) net.
+You should include both your application and first draft in the same email, which you can send to **love-online (at) riseup (dot) net**.

 next, we let you know if we like your proposal by February 1st!
 If you accept our offer, we'll send you the first part of your payment at this time.